-Captivated by stories told by my great grandmother about an exotic era before telephones, televisions and automobiles, I grew up fascinated with the wisdom of elders.
-Inspired by aged faces that hint at lives fully lived, I paint vivid portraits that celebrate the lines of experience etched on a face – crow’s feet of happiness, crevices of sorrow, creases that tell of good and hard times.
+Inspired by aged faces that hint at lives fully lived, I paint vivid portraits that celebrate the lines of experience etched on a face – crow’s feet of happiness, crevices of sorrow, creases that reveal both good and hard times.

 I paint in a jubilant riot of vibrant colors to create works that wander somewhere between realism and caricature.
-My portraits are not about capturing an external likeness of a subject, but rather an attempt to capture the essence of each person, focusing closely on the subject and eliminating the distraction of background elements.
-This method keeps the meaning and scenario of my work open so each viewer can interpret the faces and expressions in their own way.
-There is a story in each face, but it’s up to the viewer to decide what it is.
+My portraits are not about capturing an external likeness of a subject, but rather an attempt to lionize the essence of each person.
+I purposefully focus closely on the subject, eliminating the distraction of background elements.
+This method keeps the meaning and scenario of my work open, allowing the viewer to project a personal interpretation onto each face and expression.

-The eyes in each portrait, often over-sized, reveal the subject’s story; capturing that flash of experience, humor or melancholy which can be shared in a single glance.
-Although I use photographs as my starting point, I rely predominantly on the free-flowing processes of memory and creative imagination, and all of my paintings eventually turn into concealed self-portraits;
+The eyes in each portrait, often over-sized, reveal the subject’s narrative; capturing that flash of experience, humor, melancholy, or that intimate, unspoken connection shared in a single glance.
+Although I use photographs as my starting point, I rely predominantly on the free-flowing processes of memory and creative imagination, and all of my paintings eventually turn into concealed self-portraits.

 Lisa lives and works in Austin, Texas.